 Advanced techniques for accessing characters and symbols in multilingual TrueType fonts in WPDOS 6.x are on a page of their own.
 Other pages explain how to install PostScript Type 1 fonts into WPDOS 5.1 and 6.x and how to install and use Speedo soft fonts in WPDOS 6.x.

-Using a combination freely-available programs, you can print from WPDOS to any printer supported by Windows, even if no WPDOS driver exists for the printer, and even if the printer is connected to your computer by a USB cable.
+Using a combination freely-available programs, you can print from WPDOS to any printer supported by Windows, even if no WPDOS driver exists for the printer, and even if the printer is connected to your computer by a USB cable or across a network.
 This site offers a variety of methods for printing from WPDOS to any Windows printer, some of which can be set up automatically, some of which require complex manual setup.
 After any of these methods is first set up, however, it works automatically with no further effort from the user.
-A separate page explains how to use a similar method to fax from WPDOS to any Windows fax software.
+A separate page explains how to use a similar method to fax from WPDOS to any Windows fax software (under 32-bit Windows only).

 WordPerfect for the Macintosh (a freely downloadable program) was written for older version of the Macintosh operating system, but it can be run on modern Intel-based Macs (or any Mac running OS X 10.5 or later) through the use of “emulation” software.
 A page on WordPerfect for the Mac on Intel-based Macs provides a complete system for running WPMac on Intel machines.
 Methods are provided for converting WPMac files to modern word-processing formats, or for converting modern word-processing files into WPMac format.

-Separate pages covers methods of running WordPerfect for DOS on modern Macintosh hardware, including a method that can run WPDOS full-screen on modern Macintosh hardware.
+Separate pages include a method that can run WPDOS full-screen on modern Macintosh hardware.

 WordPerfect for DOS has built-in limitations that will never be removed.
 Perhaps the most annoying is the program's inability to import GIF, JPEG, and other modern graphics formats; this site's WPG graphic format page provides ways of converting such formats into WordPerfect's WPG format.
 A separate workarounds page offer solutions for minor bugs and other inconveniences.
 A further page describes minor limitations in WPDOS related to Year 2000 issues.